-N{sub} indicates the quantity of microplastics in each of the sub-samples.
+' $N{\text{sub}}$ ' indicates the number of microplastics in each of the sub-samples.

-^{&#}x27;sub-R' indicates one of the sub-samples split into two.
+'sub-R' indicates one of the sub-samples split into two.

-^{&#}x27;sub-LR' and 'sub-LL' indicate one of the sub-samples split into four.
+'sub-LR' and 'sub-LL' indicate one of the sub-samples split into four.

-^{&#}x27;R' indicates the right side of the splitter, 'L' indicates the left side of the splitter.
+'R' indicates the right side of the splitter, 'L' indicates the left side of the splitter.